-Electricity retail sales: The amount of CO2 emitted to generate electricity in the electric power sector.
+Electricity sales to ultimate customers: The amount of CO2 emitted to generate electricity in the electric power sector.
 CO2 estimates are allocated to the end-use sectors in proportion to the amount of electricity sold to customers purchasing electricity for their own use and not for resale in those sectors.